djdembeck/Audnexus.bundle/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running.
+If you are new to getting plugins on your system or do not have access to `git`, go through this Plex documentation: [How do I manually install a plugin?
+](https://support.plex.tv/articles/201187656-how-do-i-manually-install-a-plugin/) If you are already familiar with the plugins system, and have `git`, follow the below steps.

-First, clone (or unzip) this project into your Plex `Plug-ins` directory:
+1. Clone (or unzip) this project into your Plex `Plug-ins` directory:

 ```
 git clone https://github.com/djdembeck/Audnexus.bundle.git
 ```

+2. Restart your Plex Media Server.

-For future updates, run the below commmand from within `Audnexus.bundle`
+For future updates, run the below commmand from within the `Audnexus.bundle` folder.

 ```
 git pull
 ```

-Next, restart your Plex Media Server.

 ## 🔧 Configuing the agent <a name = "config"></a>